 - Social Entrepreneurship

 Lectures will be conducted in English by faculty members from the National University of Singapore and industry experts.
-All students who attain 100% attendance for the programme will be awarded 4 modular credits (MC) and a Certificate of Participation from NUS Enterprise at the end of the programme.
+Students who have met the programme requirements will be awarded 4 modular credits (4 MCs) and a Certificate of Completion from NUS Enterprise at the end of the programme.

-The programme fee is SGD$3,000 (inclusive of 7% GST) and includes accommodation at a student hostel in the NUS campus and some meals.
-The fee does not cover airfare and airport taxes, travel insurance, visas, some meals, and personal expenses.
+The programme fee of $4,500 (excluding 7% Goods and Services Tax) includes accommodation at a student hostel on NUS campus and some meals.
+The fee does not cover airfare, airport taxes, travel insurance, visas, personal meals and expenses.
 Payment is via bank draft, and is to be made payable to "National University of Singapore".